ConradKent/openvr_headset_ros/README.md

 		$cd ..
 		$catkin_make

+### Add model path to .bashrc

+We need to tell gazebo where some of our models are.
+First do this:

+		$cd ~/catkin_ws
+		$gedit ~/.bashrc

+Now paste the following two lines at the end of your .bashrc file:
+		$export GAZEBO_MODEL_PATH=~/catkin_dev/src/openvr_headset_ros/models:${GAZEBO_MODEL_PATH}
+		$export GAZEBO_RESOURCE_PATH=~/catkin_dev/src/openvr_headset_ros/models:${GAZEBO_RESOURCE_PATH}

+### Getting openvr_headset_ros to run with your specific headset

+Follow the section below to run "VR_empty_test.launch".
+Once it starts up, there should be a Height and Width number returned to the terminal that you used to launch it.
+Record these numbers, they are the pixel width and height of each of the eyes of your headset (these steps work the same on single-display or dual-display headsets)

+Close the terminal, then close Gazebo, then close SteamVR.
+Go to openvr_headset_ros/models/vr_view_vive_pro/model.sdf.
+On lines 29-30 and 81-82 change those numbers to match the Width and Height you got from the terminal.

+Eventually there will be a more general way to change the width/height on the fly, but for now I'm just having the vr_view_vive_pro model hardcoded in and having the user change the width and height themselves.

 ### Running openvr_headset_ros example code

 To run any example code, open a new terminal and source ROS and your catkin workspace according to: http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
 Make sure SteamVR is running and that your VR headset and controllers are connected.
-Then run:

 When launching, make sure that SteamVR is open and that the headset and controllers are active.
-I've also found it best to have your finger over the sensor inside the headset that wakes it up (The sensor that aims at your forehead to check if you have the headset on).
+I've also found it best to have your finger over the sensor inside the headset that wakes it up.
+When you're done close the terminal, then Gazebo, then SteamVR.

+How I source my catkin workspace (yours might be different, follow the above tutorial):

+		$cd catkin_ws
+		$source devel/setup.bash

 To launch an empty scene with headset/controllers:

 		$roslaunch openvr_headset_ros VR_empty_test.launch

-To run the turtlebot 3 example:
+To run the basic turtlebot 3 example:

 		$export TURTLEBOT3_MODEL=burger
 		$roslaunch openvr_headset_ros VR_turtlebot.launch

+The turtlebot has three control methods.
+Throwto, Velocity, and Waypoint.
+To switch between each control method, hit the grip button.
+To aim the Throwto point or Waypoint, hold down the trigger and move the flat cylinder around.
+Throwto will teleport the robot there, Waypoint will have the robot navigate to there.
+To use Velocity, hold the trigger down and move the controller to directly control the robot's motors.
+This will be changed to using the joystick of the controller eventually.

+To run the robonaut example:

+		$roslaunch openvr_headset_ros VR_robonaut.launch

+All the other example code can be run in the same way. threerovertest.launch and VR_turtlebot_moon_test.launch are both interesting.

+TODO: describe the control scheme for the threerovertest and other multi-turtlebot examples.

+HECTOR QUADROTOR CODE IS CURRENTLY NOT RUNNING, HERE ARE THE OLD INSTRUCTIONS:
 To run the hector_quadrotor example (see note below this as well):

 		$roslaunch openvr_headset_ros VR_quadrotor.launch

 After launching the quadrotor, wait a few seconds for everything to set up.
+The quadrotor needs to fully load in to enable the motors.
 Then, open a new terminal, source your catkin_ws, and type

 		$rosservice call /enable_motors "enable: true"

-The quadrotor needs to fully load in to enable the motors, I'll add something better to the code eventually but this works for now.

-The turtlebot and quadrotor examples have three control methods.
-Throwto, Velocity, and Waypoint.
-To switch between each control method, hit the grip button (on Vive/Vive Pro controllers.
-Not sure if grip is mapped the same for other controllers).
-To aim the Throwto point or Waypoint, hold down the trigger and move the flat cylinder around.
-Throwto will teleport the robot there, Waypoint will have the robot navigate to there.
-To use Velocity, hold the trigger down and move the controller to directly control the robot's motors.
-This will be changed to using the joystick of the controller soon.

-## Code Based On (updates to comments in code to show where different parts are from coming soon):
+## Code Based On

 ### vrui_mdf
 This package was adapted from vrui_mdf to use OpenVR in place of Vrui.